antononcube/RakuForPrediction-book/Articles/Heatmap-plots-over-LLM-scraped-data.md

 - Russian casualties: [Mediazona](https://en.zona.media/article/2022/05/20/casualties_eng), [MZ1]
 - Ukrainian casualties: [UALosses](https://ualosses.org/), [UAL1]

-**Remark:** Note the UALosses is relatively new provides too few records of Ukrainian losses.
-The casualties of Medizona and UALosses should be considered underestimates, because of the methodologies they use.
+**Remark:** Note that UALosses is relatively new, hence it provides too few records of Ukrainian losses.
+The casualties of Medizona and UALosses should be considered underestimates because of the methodologies they use.
 (Tracking and verifying online records.)
 See:
 - Section ["Our methods"](https://en.zona.media/article/2022/05/20/casualties_eng) of Mediazona
 - Page ["About the project"](https://ualosses.org/about/) of UALosses